 City staff reviewed the petitions and verified that owners of record representing more than 71% of the appraised value and more than 71% of the land area of real property in the District liable for assessment had signed the petitions, thereby exceeding the minimum requirements for renewal set in the current City of Dallas Public Improvement District (PID) Policy and state law.
-The City's PID Policy requires signed petitions from owners of at least 60% of the appraised value of real property liable for assessment and at least 60% of the land area of real property liable for assessment.
-State law requires signed petitions from owners of at least 50% of the appraised value of real property liable for assessment and at least 50% of the land area of real property liable for assessment.
+The City's PID Policy requires signed petitions from owners of at least 60% of the appraised value of real property liable for assessment and at least 60% of the land area of real property liable for assessment and at least 50% of the land area of real property liable for assessment and at least 50% of the land area of real property liable for assessment.